JaqiKal/wellness-therapy/README.md

 * Contact -  A page where one can book the either type of therapy and or leave feed-back.
 * Privacy policy - Outlines data handling, user rights, and privacy practices on website.
 * Cookies - Details website's use of cookies and user consent requirements.
-* There are also two additional subpages:
+* There are also three additional subpages:
   * GDPR
   * A thank you page for when a user has submitted a form.
   * A 404 page for when user land on a non-existent page.

-### General features on each page

-All Pages on the website are responsive and have:

-* a favicon in the browser tab
-* fixed navbar at the top for desktop and tablet users, enabling easy navigation to any section at any time – ideal for returning visitors familiar with the layout.
-On mobile devices, the navbar scrolls with the page to optimize screen space and enhance user experience.
-* Additionally, every page includes a footer with links to the enteprise's social media, ensuring constant connectivity and engagement.
-* The website includes payment links that will provide convenient and secure transaction options in future versions when it becomes 'shopified.'

-### Features entire site

-* Favicon
-  * *add  screenshot*
-* Hero
-  * *add  screenshot*
-* Nav bar
-  * *add  screenshot*
-* Footer
-  * *add  screenshot*
-* Home page / landing page
-  * *add  screenshot*
-* Service page
-  * *add  screenshot*
-* Shop page
-  * *add  screenshot*
-* Pricing page
-  * *add screenshot*
-* Contact page
-  *add screenshot
-* Privacy policy page
-  * *add  screenshot*
-* Cookies page
-  * *add  screenshot*
-* GDPR page
- *  *add screenshot*
-* A thank you page for when a user has submitted a form.
-  * *add  screenshot*
-* A 404 page for when user land on a non-existent peage.
-  * *add  screenshot*

 ### Future Implemantations
-Possible future implemantaions would be to 'shopify' the site, with all that comes with that.
+* Possible future implemantaions would be to 'shopify' the site, with all that comes with that.
 Smaller steps on the way are:
 * A booking form with calendar
 * A separate feedback form
 * A search function